-At the end of manuscript Conclusion should be given (as a new paragraph or can be added as conclusions in context of section discussion).
-The section should begin with a clear statement of the principal findings and gives a precise and summarising statement of the results and, if relevant, the prospects for application of the results.
+The section should begin with a clear statement of the principal findings and should give a precise and summarising statement of the results and, if relevant, the prospects for application of the results.

 The references section must include relevant published data.
 All listed references must be cited in the text.